-The Har ki dun valley trek can be done all year round, except during the monsoon.
+The Har ki Dun valley trek can be done all year round, except during the monsoon.
 Temperatures vary from 10-15 degrees C in the day to 2-5 degrees C at night.
-In winter, from October to March, the valley is covered in snow.
-Har ki dun valley trek is a nature lover's delight, thanks to dense forests, green meadows, and views of craggy Himalayan peaks dusted with snow.
+In summer, you’ll see blossoming flowers, sparkling streams, and wild horses, and will enjoy pleasant temperatures in the day and nippy temperatures at night.
+In winter, from October to March, the valley is covered in snow, and offers a different beauty, with white-carpeted trails and chilly, semi-frozen streams.